jse41/lab5_package/README.md

-<h1>Modern Robot Programming Lab 4</h1>
+<h1>Modern Robot Programming Lab 5</h1>
 <h1>Purpose of the Lab</h1>
-The purpose of this laboratory was to create a robot from a robot description using URDF, XACRO, and ROS utilities to perform transforms. <br><br>
+The purpose of this laboratory was to gain experience in ROS bags and message playback. <br><br>

 <h1>Launch Instruction</h1>
 To launch urdf version of robot use <br>